 The RHS Urban Garden Show brought the outdoors in at its final event in October 2018 (27-28).
 Featuring endless ideas for transforming even the smallest urban corners, the show is the perfect place to browse and buy an exotic assortment of plants for city abodes – whether for a flat, balcony, small courtyard or window box.

 Expert growers from across the UK will be exhibiting and selling the very best tropical houseplants, seasonal blooms and spring flowering bulbs.
 Peckham’s popular Green Rooms Market will be relocating to Westminster for the show bringing London’s top botanical businesses selling cacti and succulents, terrariums, macramé and even 3D printed pots.

-For those looking for the next indoor gardening trend, ‘aquascaping’ expert George Farmer will display an emerging form of underwater gardening and will be running workshops to inspire visitors to try their hand at creating their own submerged miniature landscapes using aquatic plants.
+For those looking for the next indoor gardening trend, ‘aquascaping’ expert George Farmer will display an emerging form of underwater gardening.
+George will also be running workshops where visitors will learn how to create their own submerged miniature landscapes using aquatic plants.

 There was also an evocative floral design from RHS resident floral artist Zita Elze, exploring urban sustainability, while floral designer Paul Malget worked with RHS Wisley to create a breath-taking display of suspended foliage and autumn colour.

 Talks and workshops

 A host of creative talks and workshops to help everyone get to grips with urban gardening will run throughout the show.
 Houseplant expert Anne Swithinbank will explain how to care for your tropical houseplants while Alys Fowler will show you how to make homemade Christmas gifts from the garden.
 For a contemporary twist in landscaping, Rob Dwiar will take a look into the virtual world and explain how horticulture has a key role to play in computer game design.

 A host of creative workshops will run throughout the show where you can put your green fingers to the test and take home some botanical inspiration, these include:

 - Landscape Arrangement Workshop by floral artist Paul Malget